AaltoImagingLanguage/conpy/doc/index.rst

 Installation
 ------------
-Conpy requires a Python (either 2.7 or 3.5+) installation with the following packages: numpy, scipy, mayavi, mne, doit.
+Conpy requires a Python (3.9+) installation with the following packages: mne, h5io, doit.
 Numba is an optional dependency that, when installed, will speed up the connectivity estimation by about 100%.

 To install the conpy module, run: